 Our True Identity

-We are released and set free to be ourselves, who God created us to be, by knowing our true identity.
+We are released and set free to be ourselves, uniquely and wonderfully made by God, knowing our true identity.
 And our true identity is as a child of God, who God says we are, and how He views us.
 Be who God created you to be!

 “When you learn to appreciate your position, you’ll no longer doubt your importance.”Breonna Rostic

 In knowing who we are in Christ Jesus brings a new confidence and assurance.
 We have a firm foundation to build our lives on.
 At times we may need to search Scripture, for those affirmations of who we are in God’s sight, to build up our faith.
-I wrote a little booklet, in fact a whole pocketful of promises, for those moments when we are struggling.
+I wrote a little booklet for those moments when we are struggling.

 There are those times when we need to encourage and strengthen ourselves through the truth of God’s Word.
 To remind ourselves of how much God loves us.
 That, in fact, He delights in us, and is ever-present with us.
 God is the giver of good gifts and desires to bless us.
 This renewed perspective of our true identity, enables us to walk securely in the freedom and victory that Jesus has already won for us and to be ourselves in Him!